-Education that centers the Earth and sees humans as a regenerative species.
+Education that centers the Earth with humans as a regenerative species.

 At Grounded in Motion, we reshape education to nurture interconnectedness with the living Earth.
 Working with a diverse spectrum of educational facilities from International Baccalaureate Schools, United World Colleges, Lycee Français courses and interdisciplinary University programs, we embed ecological literacy, creative activism, relational practices, climate science, and emotional resilience into the heart of learning.